Export Wallet or Private Key

 --export-bundle-output

-(required) flag is the desired output file path for the “encrypted bundle” that will be returned by Turnkey.
+flag (required) is the desired output file path for the “encrypted bundle” that will be returned by Turnkey.
 This bundle contains the encrypted key material.

 Decrypt the bundle